boijec/git-to-svn/README.md

 # SVN to GIT Migration Script
 ## Background
-[Atlassian's Git-SVN migration guide](https://www.atlassian.com/git/tutorials/migrating-overview) is a very good guide on how to migrate your SVN repository to Git.
+[Atlassian's SVN-to-GIT migration guide](https://www.atlassian.com/git/tutorials/migrating-overview) is a very good guide on how to migrate your SVN repository to Git.
 However, it's not been kept up to date and there are (in some cases) some very serious issues with it.